 Tunis cruise port is located at the key crossroad of European, Arab and African worlds.
-It is in the Mediterranean’s heart and it is a city of colors, culture and contrasts.
-Tunis cruise port is a popular tourists’ destination.
-It is a green city, a white city, city with gardens, ancient city, modern city and city with rich culture.
-It welcomes its guest with warmth and smiles.
+It is in the Mediterranean’s heart, a city of colors, culture and contrasts.
+Tunis cruise port is a popular tourist destination.
+It is a green city, a white city, city with gardens, ancient city, modern city and city with rich culture welcoming its guest with warmth and smiles.

 Tunis cruise port is in the ship schedule of major cruise lines including MSC Cruises, P&O Cruises, Norwegian Cruise Lines, Holland America, Silversea, Seaborn, Princess Cruises and Costa Cruises.

 As a Tunis cruise port terminal serves the commercial pier at La Goulette port.
 It is a fishing port and it is located eight miles away from Tunis, direction north.
 Recent renovation of the port added two new docks and new Tunis cruise port terminal building at the popular attraction for tourists – Goulette Village Harbor.

 The new complex area offers facilities which start from the typical shopping, food and drinks through banks services to even a SPA area.
 There are a lot of possibilities for activities and entertainments.

 Tunis cruise port terminal is within a walking distance from the heart of La Goulette.
 There are a lot of typical seafood restaurants, some of the best in Tunis.